gigasquid/gigasquid.github.io/source/_posts/2016-05-29-one-fish-spec-fish.markdown

 ```

-We our specifications for both the values and the sequences of values in hand, we can now use the power of data generation to actually create data.
+With our specifications for both the values and the sequences of values in hand, we can now use the power of data generation to actually create data.

 ### Generating test data - and poetry with specification